-At Film and Video Umbrella, he was initially involved in touring programmes of work by notable artists such as Vito Acconci, Marina Abramović & Ulay, Gary Hill and Bill Viola.
-Concurrently work of emerging artists exploring the medium, including Cheryl Donegan, Douglas Gordon, Gillian Wearing, Sam Taylor-Wood, and Vanessa Beecroft.
+During his time at FVU, Whittle was initially involved in touring programmes that brought seminal works by internationally acclaimed artists such as Vito Acconci, Marina Abramović & Ulay, Gary Hill, and Bill Viola to wider audiences.
+Simultaneously, he championed a new generation of emerging artists experimenting with moving image, including Cheryl Donegan, Douglas Gordon, Gillian Wearing, Sam Taylor-Wood, and Vanessa Beecroft — many of whom would later become key figures in the Young British Artists (YBA) movement.

-Produced and curated by Film and Video Umbrella, in partnership with major galleries and cultural institutions.
-These solo and group exhibitions include the highlights; Cinerama by Turner Prize nominee and British artist-filmmaker Isaac Julien, Parade by Turner Prize winner Mark Leckey, A Free and Anonymous Monument by Jane and Louise Wilson, and Looking for Alfred by renowned Belgian artist Johan Grimonprez, who explores the legacy of Alfred Hitchcock, and Tomorrow World, Yesterday’s Fever (Mental Guests Incorporated) by Abigail Lane.
+As his role evolved, Whittle played a central part in commissioning of national touring exhibitions of UK-based artists working in moving image.
+These exhibitions, produced by FVU in partnership with major galleries and cultural institutions, provided vital platforms for artists pushing the boundaries of film as an artistic medium.
+Highlights from this period include Cinerama by Turner Prize nominee Isaac Julien, Parade by Turner Prize winner Mark Leckey, A Free and Anonymous Monument by Jane and Louise Wilson, Looking for Alfred by renowned Belgian artist Johan Grimonprez (which explores the enduring legacy of Alfred Hitchcock), and Tomorrow World, Yesterday’s Fever (Mental Guests Incorporated) by Abigail Lane.

 Isaac Julien, Vagabondia, 2000.
 Copyright and courtesy of the artist.